-Madeline Berzas started playing the triangle with the band in the early 80’s.
-As time went on, she learned to play the drums and is currently playing the drums with the band.
+Madeline Berzas started playing the triangle with the band in the early 1980’s, and in 1983 began playing the drums with the band.
 She has toured all over with the band and has played in numerous restaurants, festivals, conventions, and other places promoting the Cajun music.
-She has over twenty years of experience with the band and is also on the Mamou Cajun Music Festival Staff in which she helps out with the entertainment part of the festival.
+She has over thirty five years of experience with the band and is also on the Mamou Cajun Music Festival Staff in which she helps out with the entertainment part of the festival.
 Her biggest job is to keep the band together and on track.

 Joe Simon and his lovely wife Emily, have 3 beautiful daughters and live in Youngsville, Louisiana.
 He comes from a family of seven boys and a father who played guitar and mandolin.
 Playing the guitar since he was 17, Joe has played with many talented bands.
 These bands include: Nouveau Coeur, The Mulate Playboys, The Dixie Ramblers, Tony Thibodeaux and The Cajun Five, and The Cajun Tradition Band.
 He has played at many venues such as Prejean's, Randol's, Mulate's in three locations-Breaux Bridge, Baton Rouge, and New Orleans, Boutin's in Baton Rouge and Tee George's in Lafayette.
 Joe had traveled to Copenhagen Denmark in 1993 and 1994 to teach and perform.
 In 1994, by special invitation, he went to Vienna Virginia with the late fiddle player and luthier Lionel Leleux at the Barn's of Wolf Trap.
 This was a four day event sponsored partially by the Smithsonion titled, "Folk Master's of The Fiddle."
 In 1994 he was nominated by the Cajun French Music Association for Male Vocalist of the year for an album recorded with fiddler Beau Thomas, Jamie Berzas and others.
 In our opinion, we consider Joe to be one of the finest Cajun Vocalists around.

-From left: (2011) Joe Simon, Jamie Berzas, Madeline Berzas, Glenn Richard and Henry Hample.
+From left: (2019) Randy Vidrine, Jamie Berzas, Madeline Berzas, Henry Hample, and Glenn Richard.

 Glenn Richard has been playing bass for 42 yrs. and has traveled the country with an 8 piece band.
 He has shared the stage with many country artist, including George Jones, Merle Haggard, Ricky Skaggs, Gene Watson and John Conley.
 Glenn has toured Sweden, Finland, Tokyo, Quebec, Montreal and recorded Gospel, Country, Cajun and Folk music.
 In 1989, he played bass on the album A' La Vielle Facon with The Cajun Tradition Band which was nominated for a Grammy.
 He also played bass guitar for Dewey Balfa until his untimely death.